maxstrome/maxstrome.github.io/index.md

 <img src="images/bert.png?raw=true"/>

 - Compared three different models on subset Natural Questions problem
-- Analyzed "intelligence" displayed by these model
+- Analyzed "intelligence" displayed by these models
 - Final model adds a Restricted Boltzmann Machine at the end of BERT for dimensionality reduction, leading to improved results

 ---